Conceiva/MezzmoKodiPlugin/README.txt

   number of episodes to be included with related movies into a single collection.
 - Fixed actor search not displaying movies when running Kodi 21 Beta 3 and higher.
 This was caused by the Kodi video database Movie View now requiring the videoversion table to be populated in order to support the upcoming Kodi Movie Version new feature.
+- Reduced duplicate media and metadata change logging to the Kodi logfile to align with the logging reduction feature added in v2.1.9.9
+- Added Mezzmo maximum playcount setting to automatically adjust excessive playcount values to either not played, a playcount of 1 or based upon whether the video file has been previously played or not.
+- Fixed very obscure bug where multiple file table entries could occur for the same video if the only match was the underlying stream URL and no other metadata.
+Added additional check for file table name only matching to avoid duplicates.
+This also avoids multiple Kodi database entries with different names all pointing to the same video file.

 2.2.0.0 2/18/2024